project-error/svelte-lua-boilerplate/README.md

 **Hot builds**
-When developing in-game or in browser you can use the hot build system by running the `dev` script.
+When developing in-game you can use the hot build system by running the `dev:game` script.
 This will write changes to disk meaning all that is required is a resource restart to update the game script.

+For development in browser you can just run `dev` instead.

 **Usage**
 ```sh